-Be sure that the parking brake is engaged and that selector lever is in the NEUTRAL or PARK position (gearshift lever in Neutral).
+Be sure that the parking brake is engaged and that the shift lever is in the NEUTRAL or PARK position.
 Turn the key in the ignition switch to the ON/RUN position.
 Apply the brakes before shifting into any driving gear.